krakenjs/angular-remove-di-loaders/README.md

 }
 ```

+Disclaimer: is this a hack?
+Yes, we're bending angular in some weird directions.
+But, it makes for much more sane and easier to reason about application code -- and we're running it in production with no problems at all.
+That said, use at your own risk.

 ## Usage

 #### 1. Make sure you're using webpack.
 Babel and ES6 is recommended, but it should probably also work (at your own peril) with commonjs.